mworion/MountWizzard4/docs/source/install_mw4.rst

 and Ubuntu to make it a little bit easier to install and run MW4.
 The scripts are online, and available from Github: https://github.com/mworion/MountWizzard4/tree/master/support

+There is a video on youtube with the install process for Mac: https://youtu.be/xJxpx_SmrVc.

 Step 1
 ------